What is Dual Enrollment?

 • Palomar Associate degree and certificate pathways

-• Career technical pathways as a continuation of high school Career and Technical Education (CTE) areas
+• Career technical pathways related to high school Career and Technical Education (CTE)

 Guided Student Support

-• Helping high school pupils achieve college and career readiness
+• Support for achieving college and career readiness

 • Higher high school graduation rates